AirPods are connected but no sound? Try these fixes

 Change the Output Device in the Music App

-2. Disable Bluetooth, and wait for a minute.
+2. Turn off Bluetooth, wait about a minute.

 Disable Bluetooth in the iPhone Settings